 - Holy Saviour Cathedral (aka Aix Cathedral) is to the city's medieval part, and built on a former Roman forum,

 - Palais de Justice is France's 2nd most important Appeal Court (after Paris) located close to the former Palace of the Counts.

-Aix is often called city of a thousand fountains, the most notable of which are the Four Dolphins (17th-century, in Quartier Mazarin) and 3 fountains located down-central Cours Mirabeau.
+Aix is dubbed "city of a thousand fountains", the most notable of which are the Four Dolphins (17th-century, in Quartier Mazarin) and 3 fountains located down-central Cours Mirabeau.